realA10001986/SID/README.md

 With earlier firmware versions, IR learning required a physical [Time Travel](#time-travel) button, and the option **_TCD connected by wire_** in the Config Portal needs to be unchecked.
 To start the learning process, hold the [Time Travel](#time-travel) button for a few seconds.

-When IR learning is started, the displays shows "GO" followed by "0".
-Then press "0" on your remote, which the SID will visually acknowledge by displaying the next key to press.
+When IR learning is started, the displays first shows "GO", immediately followed by "0".
+Press "0" on your remote, which the SID will visually acknowledge by displaying the next key to press.
 Then press "1", wait for the acknowledgement, and so on.
 Enter your keys in the following order:

 ```0 - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - * - # - Arrow up - Arrow down - Arrow left - Arrow right - OK```